Skip to content

 Non-Rechargeable Batteries

 Non-rechargeable or single-use batteries power many household items -- from flashlights to smoke alarms to remote controls and watches.
+You may recognize some non-rechargeables as AAA, AA, or 9-volt.
 Common types include alkaline, silver oxide, and lithium.

 They seem pretty harmless, right?